-Last year, we saw an almost universal demand for more open, honest conversations about mental health – especially in the workplace.
-One of the issues that’s since come into the spotlight is job burnout, as cases are on the rise as a result of, well, a global pandemic, for starters.
+Recently, we’ve seen an almost universal demand for more open, honest conversations about mental health – especially in the workplace.
+One of the issues that’s since come into the spotlight is job burnout, as cases are on the rise.

 By no means is burnout a new phenomenon, quite the contrary, actually.
-Burnout existed long before 2020 and it will, unfortunately, exist long after.
 But the more we know about it, the better we can do at preventing it and supporting those people in our lives who may be struggling.

 Through a combination of prevention strategies and wellness initiatives, and a healthy dose of empathy, employers can reduce the risk of their staff burning out and increase awareness and education about workplace mental health.